-Echuya has been recognised as a Key Biodiversity Area as the site hosts globally important populations of two threatened mammals, Endangered narrow-headed shrew (Crocidura stenocephala) and Vulnerable Delany's swamp mouse (Delanymys brooksi), and the Endangered bird species, Grauer's Rush Warbler (Bradypterus graueri) (Plumptre et al. 2019).
+Echuya has been recognised as a Key Biodiversity Area as the site hosts globally important populations of two threatened mammals, Endangered narrow-headed shrew (Crocidura stenocephala) and Vulnerable Delany's swamp mouse (Delanymys brooksi), and the Endangered bird species, Grauer's Rush Warbler (Bradypterus graueri).
 The site is also recognised as an IBA with 152 species known from Echuya (RSPB 2023).